Tell us a little about yourself and your background?

 Which writers inspire you?

-I love Jane Austen, Agatha Christie, Charlaine Harris, Patricia Briggs, Tom Clancy, Dan Brown, Janet Evanovich, Mark Twain and Maeve Binchy.
-There are so many authors I enjoy reading, and too many to list.
+I love Jane Austen, Agatha Christie, Charlaine Harris, Patricia Briggs, Tom Clancy, Dan Brown, Toni Anderson, Janet Evanovich, Mark Twain, and Maeve Binchy.
+There are too many authors I enjoy reading, and there are too many to list.
 My favorite books feature strong female characters with vulnerability and personal flaws.
-I like to read mystery and suspense novels, but enjoy reading multiple genres.
+I like to read mystery and suspense novels, but I enjoy reading multiple genres.

 So, what have you written?